fablabbcn/fablabbcn-legacy-web/_posts/news-post/2016-01-27 fab academy kickoff.md

 ## What about the students?

-This year, FabAcademy has twenty students at **[FabLab Barcelona](http://fablabbcn.org/fab_academy.html)** and five at **[Green FabLab](http://greenfablab.org/)**, from 18 different nationalities.
-They come from beautiful countries like:  Guatemala, Germany, Malta, Mexico, Iran, Uruguay, Portugal, Turkey, Italy, South Korea, Spain, United States, Lebanon, New Zealand, France, Iceland, Slovakia and Greece.
+This year, FabAcademy has twenty students at **[FabLab Barcelona](http://fablabbcn.org/fab_academy.html)** and five at **[Green FabLab](http://greenfablab.org/)**.
+Students are from 18 different nationalities and they come from beautiful countries like:  Guatemala, Germany, Malta, Mexico, Iran, Uruguay, Portugal, Turkey, Italy, South Korea, Spain, United States, Lebanon, New Zealand, France, Iceland, Slovakia and Greece.

 &nbsp;

 ## What is their plan?

-Amazing **[discussion panels and conferences](http://makerfairebcn.org/conferencia/)** lead by local and international experts that will debate:

-* **[Education](http://makerfairebcn.org/conferencia/).** Involving: CityLab, CTC/CESIRE Generalitat, Fab@School and La Salle Barcelona.
-* **[Community](http://makerfairebcn.org/conferencia/).** Involving: Ateneus de Fabricació;, Betahaus, Fab Cafe, Fab Lab BCN, MADE and Makespace Madrid.
-* **[Economy](http://makerfairebcn.org/conferencia/).** Involving: HP-3D Printing Laboratory, BCN 3D Technologies, Laser Projects and Ultra-lab.
+During this 5 month part-time program, students learn how to envision, prototype and document their projects and ideas through many hours of hands-on experience with digital fabrication tools, taking a variety of code formats and turning them into physical objects. - See more at: http://fablabbcn.org/fab_academy.html#sthash.zSisIxLr.dpuf

 ### Stay tuned!